JaleesMoeen/Charity_Funding_Predictor/README.md

 Achievement of Target Model Performance: Achieved a satisfactory balanced accuracy, precision, and recall.

 **Steps to Increase Model Performance:**

+To optimize model performance to get more accuracy and less loss.
+I went through these different alterations:

+- **Changes in Data:** Removed extra irrelevant columns from the input dataset and generating additional bins for infrequent instances in columns while modifying the count of values within each bin.
 - **Iterative Tuning:** Adjusted the number of neurons, layers, and activation functions iteratively.
 - **Optimization Techniques:** Experimented with different optimizers and learning rates.
 - **Regularization:** Implemented dropout layers for regularization.